Agyenfra/NANO-706/README.md

 ## Known Issues

-- Issue 1: Description and potential workaround
+- Issue 1: Defining models can be a challenge.
+Make sure models are well defined.
-- Issue 2: Description and potential workaround
+- Issue 2: Libraries need to be run from the top for some codes to work.

 ## Future Improvements